 The College supports a statewide academic and research library borrowing and lending system known as I-Share.
-Currently, there are more than 73 million items from 126 statewide higher education institutions.

-in the I-Share catalog.
+Currently, there are more than 50 million items from 91 statewide higher education institutions in the I-Share catalog.
 I-Share resources are available to students, faculty and staff who have current, valid affiliations with any member library.
 For additional information, please refer to Library web page www.osfhealthcare.org/sfmccon/students/library for contact information and hours of operation.

 Interlibrary Loan (ILL) services are available for College and Medical Center Mission Partners.
 Students may submit requests for materials in-person, through e-mail, or via online forms.
+In most cases, ILL services are free.
+If free resources cannot be located, however, students may be responsible for borrowing fees.